FrankiePower/FrankiePower/README.md

 </div>

-I am a front-end and blockchain developer, passionate about building intuitive interfaces and decentralized solutions.
+A front-end and blockchain developer, passionate about building intuitive interfaces and decentralized solutions.
 I combine modern web development with Web3 technologies to build innovative, scalable, and user-friendly applications.

 <br/>